Jenny’s Healthy Cobb Salad

 • 2 garlic cloves, minced

-• 1/2 lb of broccoli florets (this will be enough for 4 servings of 1/4 cup of broccoli), blanched and halved
+• 1/2 lb of broccoli florets, blanched and halved

-• Mixed Greens (a blend of baby lettuces, mustards, chards, spinach, arugula, chicory and other young leafy green vegetables)
+• Mixed Greens (usually a blend of baby lettuces, mustards, chards, spinach, arugula, chicory and other young leafy green vegetables)

 • 1 cup Red grapes, halved